mucatws/CoreTrace-SIEM/README.md

 # siem-rust
 Coded by me and Devin ai helped on some errors i made

+If something right here shoots an error, send me a message on discord;
+@mucatws

 SIEM Log Ingestion and Collection Engine written in Rust.

 ## Features